 The doctor might also want to do scans of their brain.
 Computed tomography (CT) and magnetic resonance imaging (MRI) scans create pictures that will let them see if there are any parts of it that haven’t formed the right way.
 These pictures can also show lesions, or places where injury or infection may have damaged their brain.

 Other Signs You Can’t See

 A condition called tuberous sclerosis is a common cause of West syndrome.
 It can cause noncancerous tumors that often look like colorless bumps on your baby’s skin.
 The doctor may use a special lamp to check for them.

 Blood and urine tests can help the doctor figure out if your baby has an infection that’s causing West syndrome.
-The doctor might also want to do a lumbar puncture (you’ll often hear this called a spinal tap) and take some of the fluid out of her spine to check for meningitis.
-They can also use that fluid to see if a genetic problem is to blame for her West syndrome.
+The doctor might also want to do a lumbar puncture (you’ll often hear this called a spinal tap) and take some of the fluid out of their spine to check for meningitis.
+They can also use that fluid to see if a genetic problem is to blame for their West syndrome.